glezmartin/nand2tetris/README.md

 # nand2tetris
-This repository contains the projects proposed in the nand2tetris course by Noam Nisan and Shimon Schocken.
+This repository contains the projects proposed in the nand2tetris course by Noam Nisan and Shimon Schocken (https://www.nand2tetris.org/).
 This course is composed of a set of projects that seek to create a general purpose computer from scratch.

 <ul>
   <li>Project 1: Boolean Logic</li>